arachid/clockwize-and-leaderboard/README.md

 **Score Aggregator:** Subscribe to new scores, aggregate the result and pre-process the scores for the different time frames: recent, weekly, monthly and all-time leaderboard.
 That way, the pre-processed result returns fast when the users query scores.
 Apache Spark is indeed well-suited for real-time stream processing, especially when used in combination with Apache Kafka.

-**LeaderBoard Redis Cluster:** Redis offers a great set of data management solutions.
+**Leaderboard Redis Cluster:** Redis offers a great set of data management solutions.
 It's the most popular solution for in-memory caching, offers persistence and many other tools.
 We will have a replication set for high availability that replicates the data from the primary nodes.
 If a primary node crashes, a replica can be elected to take its place and achieve high availability.
 To scale horizontally our cluster, we can use sharding.